-I don’t think my daughter wants any of my possessions when my life is done, and I’m not upset one bit.
+My family wants none of my possessions when my life is done, and I’m not upset one bit.

-She has her own style and doesn’t prefer the antiques with carved legs that I adore, furniture made solidly at a time when crafting was an art.
+Each person has their own style and doesn’t prefer the antiques with carved legs that I adore, furniture made solidly at a time when crafting was an art.

-I respect her choice, and she respects mine.
-Because of that, I’m exercising care to savor all I have and be frugal with purchases from this date forward.
+I understand and respect their choice.
+Because of that, I’m exercising care to enjoy all I have and be frugal with purchases from this date forward.
+Here’s my plan.

 - I’m wearing everything.
-There will be no clothing, jewelry, or footwear in my closet with tags that represent my purchase without it ever being worn.
+There will be no clothing, jewelry, or footwear in my closet with tags that represent purchase without ever being worn.

 - I’m sitting on everything.
-Every chair, stool, couch, and horizontal surface will have supported my butt numerous times.
+Every chair, stool, couch, and horizontal surface will have supported my body numerous times.

 - I’m touching everything.
 All of my possessions will show wear.
 At the end, it will be tattered, frayed, and worn down to the nub.

 This goal didn’t just begin, but it has been magnified since reading several articles about how young people want their own style choices and not hand-me-downs from family members.

 I recall my family claiming treasured items that were owned by deceased loved ones, and I’m sure that practice still occurs within families today without media reports about the transition.